mattrei/aframe-tangram-terrain-component/README.md

 #### `tangram-terrain` component

 This component obtains a heightmap from the [Amazon public dataset S3](https://aws.amazon.com/public-datasets/terrain/) servers and applies a overlay texture according the `style` specification.
-The heightmap is used as a `displacement` map and so is used in conjunction with GPU picking technique to obtain fast results.
+The heightmap is used as a `displacement` map and so is used in conjunction with GPU picking technique to obtain fast height results.
+Has Level-of-Detail (LOD) feature both on texture and geometry.

-_Note that no bathymetry data is included!_
+_Note that unfortunately no bathymetry data is included in the public terrain data!_

 ##### Schema
 | Property | Description | Default Value |